 - College Portfolio - An expandable, tabbed portfolio that allows students to organize college and financial aid documents in one place.

 - Journey to College test survival kits - Packed with information specifically for high school students who are planning to attend college.
-Brochures include Show-Me to College - Students & Families (a publication from the Missouri Association of Student Financial Aid Personnel), Online MDHE, Never Too Early, Preparing for College magnet, and Need Money for College bookmark from the U.S. Department of Education.
-Also included are items for students to use during ACT, SAT or GED testing: #2 pencil and tissues.
+Includes various brochures from the MDHE and the U.S. Department of Education as well as items for students to use during ACT, SAT or GED testing, such as a #2 pencil.

 - It's Never Too Early pre-order - A guide to planning for college from kindergarten to senior year.

 - Online MDHE Print version out of stock - An 8.5" by 3.75" front-and-back leaflet providing an overview of the MDHE website highlighting the features most useful to students and families planning and paying for college.

 - Smart About Spending - An expansion portfolio, equipped with color-coded, stair-stepped tabs, containing loose-leaf sheets that cover all four competencies outlined in the Missouri Department of Elementary and Secondary Education’s curriculum for personal finance.

 - Smart About Spending Teacher's Guide - This guide was created to be used in conjunction with the Smart About Spending student materials (expansion portfolio).
 Lesson plans, activities, worksheets, and assessments are included to help Missouri's personal finance teachers assist their students in making sound financial decisions throughout high school and beyond.

 - New!
 “The Smart Approach to Campuswide Retention and Default Prevention Efforts” - This pamphlet was created for administrators and staff currently employed at Missouri institutions and colleges to assist with developing and promoting more cohesive retention and default prevention plans.